 That is no issue.
 Our online process uses a questionnaire format that allows you to go back to previously answered questions.
-We can also provide you with login details so you can access the questionnaire as you need.
+We can also help you make changes afterward if the questionnaire doesn’t quite address your situation perfectly.

 How does the certification process work?

-The lawyers will guide you from there, however Agreeable will suggest which of you should go through the certification process first.
+The lawyers will guide you from there.
 The lawyers may need to make amendments, negotiate, or do due diligence before proceeding to signing.
-This is included in the fee.
+This is all included in the fixed fee!

 How long does the certification process take?